 First, the Social Security Administration will first determine what your “past relevant work” is.
 Your “past relevant work” only includes jobs that

-• you have performed in the last fifteen years
+- you have performed in the last five years

-For example, a temporary job that only lasted a few weeks would most likely not be considered “relevant.”
+For example, a temporary job that only lasted a few weeks will not be considered “relevant.”
 Determining whether your prior job is a “relevant” job will fall on the adjudicator (an administrative law judge or an agency decision maker).

 Measuring The Impact of Medical Impairments on Your Ability To Work